k-med/kdos-main/tools/prompting-template.md

 - Use internal links where reasonable in Hugo format: [Some Topic](/knowledge/<domain>/<slug>/) only if you are confident about the slug; otherwise mention it without linking.
 - Do not include any copyrighted text or long quotations.

+DOMAIN SELECTION RULES:
+- Assign 1–3 domains maximum.
+- Domains must come from KDOS Domain Taxonomy v1.0.
+- Choose the discipline that would formally teach this topic.
+- Do NOT invent new domains.

+TAGGING RULES:
+- Assign 5–12 tags.
+- Use lowercase kebab-case.
+- Prefer specific, timeless concepts.
+- Do not repeat domains as tags.
+- Do not invent meta-structure in tag names.
+- Tags should represent concepts, methods, objects, schools, or applications.

 FRONT MATTER TEMPLATE (fill in values):
 ---
 title: "<TITLE>"